 This guide is provided to you by RCS Empowers, Inc. to help you identify local resources related to Self-Advocacy, Self-Determination, and Peer Mentoring.
 It is not an all-inclusive guide, however, it is intended to give some guidance.

 HearthStone of Wisconsin is a not for profit organization based in Sheboygan, WI.
 Members are people with disabilities, their families and friends and people within our communities who care about them.
-They offer assistance, guidance, advocacy, and support in transition to and in the perpetuation of community-based living.
+They offer assistance, guidance, advocacy, and support in the transition to and in the perpetuation of community-based living.
 Peer mentoring is promoted through the various activities sponsored by HearthStone.

 Address: HearthStone of WI